Azure-Samples/load-testing-restricted-public-access/projects/eventhub/README.md

 - A Dev container under '.devcontainer' folder
 - The Azure configuration for a deployment under 'configuration' folder
 - The pipelines (Azure DevOps pipeline, Github Action) used to run the load testing scenarios and the bash files used to create and run the pipelines under 'devops-pipeline' folder
-- The ARM templates used to deploy the target infrastructure and the load testing resources under 'infra' folder
+- The ARM templates used to deploy the target infrastructure and the load testing resources under 'infrastructure' subfolder

 ### Installing the pre-requisites